Child Development

 Research to help children learn, grown and reach their full potential from infancy into adolescence and adulthood.

 Experiences and conditions in early childhood has been shown to have disproportionate effects on human development across the entire life span.
 The Life Span Institute's research in child development is done with the goal to empower parents and practitioners to meet children's earliest developmental and health needs.
-We hope to ensure all children can reach their potential as they grow though adolescence and adulthood.
+We hope to ensure all children can reach their potential as they grow through adolescence and adulthood.

 Research Highlights